-The last two subsections of Chapter 6 (pp. 137-146) are very much worth reading, especially for libertarian theorists like us.
-These pages contain an extended digression on the problem of punishment and the possibility of “anti-punishment” (our term) via preventive detention in “resort detention centers”, one of our favorite Nozickian thought experiments thus far.
+The last two subsections of Chapter 6 (pp. 137-146) contain an extended digression on the problem of punishment and the possibility of “anti-punishment” (my term) via preventive detention in “resort detention centers”, one of my favorite Nozickian thought experiments thus far.
 More to the point, Nozick identifies some serious problems with Locke’s state-of-nature theory:

 - Don’t all persons (not just the victim) have the right to punish wrongdoers in the state of nature?